Central State Historical Archives of Ukraine in Kyiv

-Central State Historical Archive of Ukraine in Kyiv (CSHAK) is one of the oldest and biggest archives in Ukraine.
+The Central State Historical Archive of Ukraine in Kyiv (CSHAK) is one of the oldest and biggest archives in Ukraine, located at the Taras Shevchenko National University of Kyiv.
+It was founded in 1852 for storage of the work accomplished by the Kyiv Archeographic Commission.

+Description

-CSHAK contains documents on the history of Ukraine from the 19th century to the founding of the Grand Duchy of Lithuania and the Commonwealth (from the 14th to the end of the 18th century), as well as the Russian Empire (from the first half of the 17th century to the February Revolution of 1917 in Russia).
+The CSHAK contains documents on the history of Ukraine from the 19th century to the founding of the Grand Duchy of Lithuania and the Commonwealth (from the 14th to the end of the 18th century), as well as the Russian Empire (from the first half of the 17th century to the February Revolution of 1917 in Russia).
 There are also documents on the history of the Hetmanate (the other half of the 17th century to the 18th century).
-The archive is located at the University of Saint Vladimir.